Major Support Provided By

-We now have a clearer understanding and several decades of experience with eradication approaches to disease.
-HDI alone has almost 20 years of such experience.
+We now have a clear understanding and several decades of experience with eradication approaches to disease.
+As of 2018, HDI alone has almost 30 years of such experience.

 We are not battling windmills.
 This is a good time to take on the plight of women who would otherwise suffer obstetric fistula, and thus help save the lives of thousands of babies and thousands of women in the process, as well as helping those who already have the condition.

 Eliminate obstetric fistula!
 That should be the call!
-Now is a perfect time for HDI to help raise the call, and help to get the job done.
+With our focus on prevention, HDI is helping to dry up this river of suffering.
+We still need help to get the job done.
+It can be done!